DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 ![Project Matrices](../_images/dcp_generated_matrices.png "Project Matrices")

-DCP-generated matrices in the DCP 2.0 View are available in Loom format only (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files), whereas matrices in the DCP 1.0 View are available in MTX, CSV, Loom formats.

-> **DCP 1.0 Matrix Deprecation Notice:**
->
-> The DCP is reprocessing DCP 1.0 data and will deprecate all DCP 1.0 matrices (MTX, CSV, and Loom files) once reprocessing is complete.
-All reprocessed and newly processed projects in the DCP 2.0 will have matrices in Loom format only.

-The type of count available in the DCP-generated matrix depends on the pipeline used for data processing.
-DCP 2.0 matrices generated with Optimus (10x data) include raw counts whereas matrices generated with Smart-seq2 include TPMs and estimated counts.

 ## Downloading Project Contributor-Generated Matrices

-Contributor-generated matrices are optionally provided by the project contributors and are available in the **[DCP 2.0 View](/what-is-the-dcp-20-data-preview) only**.
+Contributor-generated matrices are optionally provided by the project contributors.
 These matrices vary in file format and content.
 For questions about a specific contributor-generated matrix, reach out to the Project Contacts listed on the Project Information page.

 To download the contributor-generated matrix, select the **"Project Matrices"** tab to the left of the Project page.